Advanced installation

 --output-dir .

-The Helm command above creates manifests in a stormforge-agent subdirectory.
+The helm template command above creates manifests in a stormforge-agent subdirectory.
 To apply the manifests to your cluster, run:

 kubectl create ns stormforge-system; kubectl apply -f stormforge-agent -–recursive=true